 So, Wife could indeed use the recorded telephone conversation containing Husband’s threat to kill her in the protective order case.

 If you are considering recording a telephone conversation for use in your family law case, be sure to first consult with an attorney.
 An experienced family law attorney can help you understanding whether a recorded phone call will be admissible evidence in your particular case.
-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the family lawyers at Livesay & Myers, P.C. represent clients across Northern Virginia.
-Contact us to schedule an appointment today.
+Livesay & Myers, P.C. has a team of experienced family lawyers across offices in Fairfax, Arlington, Ashburn, Manassas, and Fredericksburg, representing clients across Northern Virginia.
+Contact us to schedule a consultation today.